Frank Fahy (physicist)

 Edward Francis Fahy (8 June 1922 – 24 June 2005) was an Irish physicist, academic and administrator whose long career was spent mostly at University College Cork (1952–1987).
 There he was head of the department of physics (1964–1987) and college Vice President (1976–1987).
-He also served as chair of the School of Cosmic Physics at the Dublin Institute for Advanced Studies (1970 to 1995).
+He also served as chair of the School of Cosmic Physics at the Dublin Institute for Advanced Studies (1970–1995).

 Early life

-Frank, as he was always known, was born on 8 June 1922 in Mallow, County Cork in the newly independent Irish State, the youngest son of John Wall Fahy (from Kilcrea, Cork) and Nora O’Sullivan (from Carigeen, Cork), who had settled in Mallow in 1915.
+Frank, as he was always known, was born on 8 June 1922 in Mallow, County Cork in the newly independent Irish State, the youngest son of John Wall Fahy (from Kilcrea, County Cork) and Nora O'Sullivan (from Carrigeen, County Cork), who had settled in Mallow in 1915.
 Frank attended Saint Patrick’s National school and the Patrician Academy Secondary School, both in Mallow.
 In 1939, he enrolled in Engineering at University College Cork (UCC), having a keen interest in mathematics.
 His introduction to physics at UCC motivated a change in focus from engineering to physics, and in 1942 he graduated with a first class honours BSc in physics and mathematics.